"Bioengineered" or "GMO"?

 But as BE-labeling takes effect and as genetically engineered becomes more prevalent, those distinctions are going to matter.
 Understanding them, and going through the (admittedly tedious) work required to do so, will be important.

 The NBFDS may muddy the waters it was meant clear, but while there is a fear that additional labeling will only further stigmatize bioengineered products, we think that the increased transparency could actually favor companies producing bioengineered products, especially those taking a responsible approach to genetic engineering.

 As BE logos start hitting the shelves in earnest, there will be a movement towards clarify related to what these terms actually mean.

 In addition, new research indicates that the public profile of genetically engineered foods could actually improve with the introduction of mandatory labeling.
-A recent study looked at consumer perceptions of GE foods following the imposition of NBFDS-style labeling requirements in Vermont.
+A recent study looked at consumer perceptions of genetically engineered foods following the imposition of NBFDS-style labeling requirements in Vermont.
 In that study, researchers found that in the wake of mandatory labeling, consumers became more accepting of GE foods – not less.